aknorw/boilerplate/README.md

 ### Redux

-**Co-locate reducers, actions, action types and selectors**: organizing your redux related code around the reducer (*the slice of store state it manages*) by bundling your actions, action types and selectors with the reducer helps organize your code into reusable modules.
+**Co-locate reducers, actions, action types, sagas and selectors**: organizing your redux related code around the reducer (*the slice of store state it manages*) by bundling your actions, action types, sagas and selectors with the reducer helps organize your code into reusable modules.

 A redux module should be organized as follows: